Experienced North Carolina Divorce Attorneys in the Piedmont Triad

 Ready to file for divorce?
-Call (800) 930-0397 to schedule an initial consultation.
+Call (877) 978-3218 to schedule an initial consultation.

-Divorce in North Carolina
+The Divorce Process in North Carolina

 First, a couple is only eligible for divorce after a one year period of separation.
 This means that the parties have physically separated and at least one of the parties intends to end the marital relationship permanently.
-This separation must last for a period of one full year before the parties are eligible for divorce.
+This separation must last for a period of one full year before the parties are eligible for divorce in North Carolina.
 At least one of the parties must also reside in the state of North Carolina for at least six months prior to filing for divorce.

 Importantly, North Carolina is a “no-fault” divorce state, meaning that factors such as infidelity or abandonment are not considered for the purpose of actually securing a divorce.
-The only requirements are that the parties had a valid marriage, have been separated for one year or more, and that at least one party is a resident of North Carolina for six or more months prior to filing for divorce.
+The only requirements are that the parties had a valid marriage, have been separated for one year or more and that at least one party is a resident of North Carolina for six or more months prior to filing for divorce.
 North Carolina divorces are governed by N.C.G.S. § 50-6.
 The divorce process dissolves the bonds of marriage between husband and wife.

 Understanding Legal Separation

 Spouses often confuse the meaning of the term “separation” and often inquire about “legal separation.”
-Physical separation, meaning the parties no longer reside in the same residence and at least one party intends to end the marital relationship, tolls the one year statutory period.
+Physical separation, meaning the parties no longer reside in the same residence and at least one party intends to end the marital relationship, tolls the one-year statutory period.
 No formal documents are required to establish that a husband and wife are separated.